George Preddy: World War II

+Death

 George Preddy was killed on the morning of December 25, 1944, by friendly fire.
-As commanding officer of the 328th Fighter Squadron, 352nd FG, he was leading a formation of 10 P-51s.
-After patrolling for about three hours, they were directed to assist in a dogfight already in progress.
-Preddy destroyed two Messerschmitt Bf 109s before being vectored to intercept a lone Focke-Wulf Fw 190 strafing Allied ground forces southeast of Liège, Belgium.
+He was leading a formation of 10 P-51s and after patrolling for about three hours, they were directed to help in a dogfight already in progress.
+Preddy destroyed two Bf 109s before being vectored to intercept a lone Focke-Wulf Fw 190 strafing Allied ground forces southeast of Liège, Belgium.
 As he pursued the Fw 190, Preddy's aircraft as well as two other P-51s passed over the Allied front line at treetop height.
-A US Army anti-aircraft (AA) battery (believed to be part of the 430th AA Battalion, XIX Corps) fired at the Fw 190 but missed and, instead, hit Preddy's P-51.
+A US Army anti-aircraft (AA) battery (believed to be part of the 430th AA Battalion, XIX Corps) fired at the Fw 190 but instead hit Preddy's P-51.
 Preddy managed to release his canopy but was unable to bail out before his aircraft hit the ground at high speed.
 Although the shallow angle of impact meant the crash was potentially survivable, his wounds from .50-caliber machine gun fire were mortal.
+He was buried at the Lorraine American Cemetery, Saint-Avold, France.

+Preddy was credited with the destruction of 26.83 enemy aircraft in aerial combat plus 4 shared destruction and 5 destroyed on the ground while strafing enemy airfields.
+While serving with the 352nd FG, he flew P-47 and P-51s bearing the name "Cripes A'Mighty".
+Initially, the United States Air Force Fighter Victory Credits Board in the 1950s reduced his aerial credits to 25.83 before Preddy's first cousin Joe Noah challenged the change after discovering that the board disallowed one of Preddy's aerial victories for which he received his first Silver Star.
+In 1978, the USAF corrected the error when another board was convened, officially crediting Preddy with 26.83 aerial victories.

-Preddy's brother William, a P-51 pilot with the 503rd Fighter Squadron, 339th Fighter Group, was later buried alongside George at the Lorraine American Cemetery, Saint-Avold, France.
-William died in what is today's Czech Republic on April 17, 1945, from wounds he sustained when he was shot down by enemy AA fire, while strafing České Budějovice airfield.
+Preddy's brother William was a P-51 pilot with the 503rd Fighter Squadron, 339th Fighter Group, credited with destroying one enemy airplane in aerial combat.
+William died in what is today's Czech Republic on April 17, 1945, from wounds he sustained when he was shot down by enemy AA fire while strafing České Budějovice airfield.
+He was buried alongside George at the Lorraine American Cemetery.